 Subscribe to Their Views RSS feed

-The world according to cartoonist Ken Catalino, Creators Syndicate.
+The world as seen by cartoonist Ken Catalino, Creators.com.

 Last week, Venezuelan President Nicolas Maduro paid a visit to Havana and met with Raúl and Fidel Castro, who have been his patrons and who helped to install him in power after the death of Hugo Chavez.

 CHICAGO — The most portentous election of 2014, which gave the worst-governed state its first Republican governor in 12 years, has initiated this century’s most intriguing political experiment.
 Illinois has favored Democratic presidential candidates by an average of 16 points in the last six elections.
 But by electing businessman Bruce Rauner, it initiated a process that might dismantle a form of governance that afflicts many states and municipalities.

 Regular readers know that I sometimes mock “very serious people” — politicians and pundits who solemnly repeat conventional wisdom that sounds tough-minded and realistic.
 The trouble is that sounding serious and being serious are by no means the same thing, and some of those seemingly tough-minded positions are actually ways to dodge the truly hard issues.

 Washington is short on fresh thinking about almost everything, taxes and tax reform very much included.
 So it was encouraging to see Maryland’s junior U.S. senator, Benjamin L. Cardin, D, promoting a plan to overhaul the tax code that is nothing if not radical.
 Though imperfect, and unlikely to pass Congress any time soon, Mr. Cardin’s plan deserves to be taken seriously by anyone searching for a way out of the blind alley that is the current partisan discussion of fiscal issues.